mirimir/vpnchains/README.md

     $ tail /etc/openvpn/scripts/vpns.log
     $ cat /etc/openvpn/scripts/vpns.log | less

 Having a dynamic IPv4 address doesn't interfere with browsing and streaming.
-However, it does kill connectivity with BitTorrent swarms, and you must restart the client.
+However, sometimes it does kill connectivity with BitTorrent swarms, and you must restart the client.
 So for torrenting, you may want to increase the cycle period.
+And you may also want to drop VPN servers that block torrenting from the last IPv4 list.